rveciana/obsidian-cooklang/README.md

 ## Changelog

+- 0.0.10: Choose quantities as fractions or decimals
 - 0.0.9: Support webp images, add languages
 - 0.0.8: Initial version.
 Can edit, view, and select the language